GenetProject/Genet/README.md

 Please find ```fig_reproduce/fig9/fig9_cc.png```.
 The result difference may be caused by randomness.

-To get a fast version with 1 seed on 50 synthetic traces, results are slightly different but with the correct trend.
+To get a fast and slightly different but with the correct trend, the following command run models with 1 seed on 50 synthetic traces,

 Time usage: 2 min on a VM with 32 vCPUs.
 ```bash